Pitchaya Ngamcharoen: "Who moves and who doesn’t?"

-Pitchaya's 20 minute presentation for CONSTANT CRAVING ~ PERFORMING UNDER CONDITIONS - DAI's 3 day graduation lectures marathon, June 2018 was entitled
+Pitchaya's 20 minute presentation for CONSTANT CRAVING ~ PERFORMING UNDER CONDITIONS - DAI's 3 day lectures and performances marathon at state of Concept in Athens ~ June 2018 was entitled

 Sniffing – Shifting – Sweeping, the act of becoming….Who’s next?

 The performance by Pitchaya Ngamcharoen is difficult to try and capture in text.
 That is because so much of the performance is based on the sense of smell, a particularly difficult sense to put on paper.
 Pitchaya starts her performance with a reflection on thankfulness: “thank you” can be the start or end of a movement or situation.
 She then sits on the floor, turns on a small light next to her.
 In front of her stands a small gas cooker.
 As she turns it on, we hear a voice recording in which Pitchaya is narrating a contemplation on identity and scent, scent as trace and transgression of boundaries.
 She lights a cigarette and starts smoking, and rubs her legs and arms with yellow spices.